 Induction is tailored to the needs of individual Trustees.
-We also buy in to Babcock LDP Governors' Support Services, The National College, Schools' Choice and the National Governor Association which provide further information and training.
+To support training and ensure Governors are kept up to date with the latest education developments we subscribe to the following training platforms: Devon Education Services - Governor Support, The National College, Schools' Choice and the National Governor Association.